Minnesota Workers Compensation Claims Process

 From paperwork to medical examinations, it can be hard to know what steps you should take to get the full amount of Minnesota Workers’ Compensation Insurance benefits you need.
 At Fields Law Firm, we focus on helping injured workers throughout Minnesota.
 Our Minnesota Workers Compensation attorneys can explain what you need to do to get wage-loss benefits and medical treatment, so you can get back to work.

-Whether you need help filing for benefits for the first time or your workers’ compensation claim was denied, we’re here to guide you through the process.
+Whether you need help filing for benefits for the first time or your workers compensation insurance claim was denied, we’re here to guide you through the process.
 Contact the Workers’ Compensation Attorneys at Fields Law Firm anytime, the call is free and you are not obligated to become a client.
 Call 1-888-343-5375 or complete a free contact request form.

 Minnesota Workers Compensation Claim Process